 A DNO respondent noted that if this is considered to be the best solution then there is no reason to delay.

 A different DNO explained that they do not agree that the CP does not affect the Charging Methodologies.
-They believe there is a detrimental effect to Charging Objective 3 as IDNOs will be charged based on the typical voltage of connection for UMS customers.
-This will result in a cost increase or reduction to the DNO which will be paid for/credited to all customers.
+They believe there is a detrimental effect to Charging Objective 3 as IDNOs will be charged based on the typical voltage of connection for UMS Customers.
+This will result in a cost increase or reduction to the DNO which will be paid for/credited to all Customers.

 The Working Group reviewed and noted the comments within this response.
 It was highlighted that the cost increase/reduction that is referred to within the response is minimal, and this is demonstrated within the impact analysis which was included with the consultation documents.